 Sleeping in certain positions can make a person more likely to snore.
 According to the British Snoring & Sleep Apnoea Association, snoring is worse if you sleep on your back.

-This is because the tongue tends to drop to the back of the mouth, making it harder to breathe, and as the air tries to push past the tongue, this can cause snoring.
+This is because the tongue tends to drop to the back of the mouth, making it harder to breathe.
+As the air tries to push past the tongue, this can cause snoring.

 Throat Weakness